sanjibsinha/sanjibsinha/README.md

 ## Have you not coded before?
 Well, we have a commonness.
+Why Do we?
-We all started, as non-coders who had not coded before.
-The website - [https://sinhasanjib.com](https://sinhasanjib.com) is another project that deals with very beginning staff.
+It's because we all started, as non-coders who had not coded before.
+As a result, I thought tThe website - [https://sinhasanjib.com](https://sinhasanjib.com) might be another project that deals with very beginning staff.
 You will get an initial ideas on programming.
 You may also learn languages like C, C++ or Java.

 ## Do you want to build a mobile application?
 In that case, you may read these Books to build Flutter App from scratch.